 - Strong attention to detail and accuracy skills

-- Customer service focus with the ability to listen to customer needs and recommend solutions
+- Customer service focus with experience actively listening, eliciting information, comprehending customer issues/needs, and recommending solutions

 - Excellent verbal, written, and interpersonal communication skills